angelozero/task-management-api/README.md

 - 11 - Integrations tests (REST / GRAPHQL)
 - 12 - Cash to the service for PokeApi using Redis (Docker)

-- Next steps
+## Doing
 - Sealed and non sealed class

+## To do
 - RabbitMQ
-  - JWT Authentication
+- JWT Authentication with Keycloak
+- Dual datasource